Jason-Duffy/AVRly/content/modules/data-converters/mcp48x2_dac/mcp48x2.md

 | channel_b.active        | true = Channel is active, false = channel is shut down |
 | channel_b.level         | 0 - 255 for 8 bit DAC, 0 - 1023 for 10 bit DAC, 0 - 4095 for 12 bit DAC |

 When sync_manually is set to true, new voltage levels will not be latched into the output registers until the pulse_latch() function is called.
 Using this method, you can ensure the voltage level of both channels is updated exactly when required.
 When sync_manually is set to false, the pulse_latch() function is called automatically when the voltage values are updated.

+Unless you need to guarantee a specific voltage output on startup, level can be set to 0.

 ### Setting the Output Voltage